In a Nutshell

 - Theme: The core theme of the work revolves around mystery, romance, and the supernatural

-Who's Who in Summary of The Lady of the Shroud by Bram Stoker
+List of Characters in The Lady of the Shroud by Bram Stoker

 -